 |A68-546, P-51K-15-NT, of 86 Squadron RAAF, crashed on landing at Bohle River airstrip on 5 August 1945.
 The aircraft had only clocked up 5 hours flying time at the time of the incident.
 The pilot, Flight Lieutenant P.M.
 Boulton, received severe head injuries.|

-On 5 August 1945, ten ferry pilots were delivering new P-51 Mustangs to 86 Squadron RAAF at Bohle River airfield.
+On 5 August 1945, ten ferry pilots were delivering new P-51 Mustangs from No. 2 Aircraft Depot 2 AD to 86 Squadron RAAF at Bohle River airfield.
 It was a windy day and after seven mustangs had landed, they taxied to the up-wind side of the runway at a location two thirds from the northern end of the strip.
 They threw up a large cloud of dust which drifted across the runway.
-The eighth Mustang to land was A68-546, flown by Flight Lieutenant P.M.
-Boulton.
+The eighth Mustang to land was A68-546, flown by Flight Lieutenant Peter Martin Boulton (411990) of No. 2 Aircraft Depot.
 He approached for his landing on full flap, with his elevator trim in the tail heavy position.

 Just as he touched down his vision was obscured by the cloud of dust blown up by the other seven Mustangs to his port side.
 He applied full throttle, presumably to take off and go around again.
 With the flap and trim settings that he had applied, the torque of the large engine literally rotated the aircraft around the propeller shaft.
 The Mustang did a half roll into the scrub beside the runway ripping the engine from the fuselage.

 The "Preliminary Report (Internal) of Flying Accident or Forced Landing" shows the "Nature of the Accident" as follows:-